cqse/teamscale-jacoco-agent/agent/README.md

 It is also possible to specify these options by prefixing the JVM flags for proxies with `teamscale.`, for example `-Dteamscale.https.proxyHost`.

-The following options are available:
+The following options are available both for `https` and `http`:
-- `proxy-host`: The host name of the proxy server.
+- `proxy-https-host`/`proxy-http-host`: The host name of the proxy server.
-- `proxy-port`: The port of the proxy server.
+- `proxy-https-port`/`proxy-http-port`: The port of the proxy server.
-- `proxy-user`: The username for the proxy server.
+- `proxy-https-user`/`proxy-http-user`: The username for the proxy server.
-- `proxy-password`: The password for the proxy user.
+- `proxy-https-password`/`proxy-http-password`: The password for the proxy user.

 #### Testwise coverage